 Lubricants

-The use of lubricant is extremely important because, in addition to making sexual intercourse more comfortable and pleasurable, it also reduces the risk of the condom slipping off.
+Using lubricant is very important because, in addition to making sex more comfortable and pleasurable, it also helps prevent the condom from slipping off.

 You should choose a lubricant that is compatible with the condom you are going to use and that doesn't cause irritation.